kburchfiel/pfn/docs/_sources/Introduction/introduction.md

 ## My reasons for writing PFN

-To explain why I wrote this text, it will help to provide some background about my own educational and career path.
+To explain why I wrote this text, it will help to first provide some background about my own educational and career path.

 I should start by saying that I do *not* have a background in mathematics or computer science.
 I focused mostly on writing in high school, then majored in psychology at Middlebury College.
 I later obtained a Master of Science in Social Work at UT Austin and worked as a mental health counselor with Catholic Charities for a few years.
 These experiences did not teach me about Python or computer programming, but they *did* help me build my writing and communication skills--which certainly came in handy for this project.
 Therefore, if you (like many nonprofit staff) do not have much in the way of a quantitative background, don't worry--I'm very confident that you can learn and apply Python in your own work!